-Communication—Roleplay what you’re going to say; Modulate tone of voice; Choose gentler words; Phrase things as questions rather than statements; Don’t interrupt.
-If he interrupts you, don’t get mad.
-Wait until he’s done, then say, Hey, I’m gonna finish what I was saying now if that’s alright.
+Communication—Roleplay what you’re going to say.
+Modulate tone of voice.
+Choose gentler words.
+Phrase things as questions rather than statements.
+Don’t interrupt.
+If they interrupt you, don’t react; wait until they’re done, then say, Hey, I’m gonna finish what I was saying now if that’s alright.

-Listening—Pause to hear what the other person’s saying, and keep your mind open to allow what you’re hearing to change what you do next.
-This one is always the hardest for everyone, but can lead to new options.
-The willingness to listen is often, in and of itself, enough to de-escalate a fight.
+Listening—Pause to hear what the other person’s saying.
+Keep your mind open to new information.
+Factor that information into your perspective and what you do next.
+This one is always the hardest part for everyone, but can lead to new options.
+The willingness to listen, in and of itself, is often enough to de-escalate a fight.

 Photograph of Stafford Creek Corrections Center via Washington State Department of Corrections